Minnesota Section 8 Housing

 Who Qualifies for Section 8 Housing in Minnesota?

-To be eligible for Section 8 housing in Minnesota, households must meet certain requirements, including income limits and other eligibility criteria.
+To qualify for Section 8 housing in Minnesota, households must meet specific income limits and other eligibility criteria, including:

-• Not owing money to a previous landlord
+• Not owe money to a previous landlord.

-• Meeting the housing authority's definition of "family"
+• Meet the housing authority’s definition of “family.”

 What is the Maximum Amount of Rent That Section 8 Will Pay in Minnesota?